|

 Ingredients

 Butter- Use salted real butter if you can.
-If you only have unsalted on hand be sure to add a 1/2 tsp of sea salt to the dough.
+If you only have unsalted on hand be sure to add a 1/2 tsp of sea salt (pinch of salt) to the dough.

 Flour- I suggest using all-purpose flour.
 For this recipe I use unbleached organic all-purpose flour but standard all-purpose will work just fine.